axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

 Next to the heading you find a link ``Show all charts``.
-This quick link routes you the :guilabel:`Statistics` page of the |axon-ivy| Portal.
+This quick link routes you the :guilabel:`Statistics` page of the Axon Ivy Portal.
 Please refer to :ref:`full-statistic-list` for more detailed information.

 Within header of the chart, you find two navigation buttons (|pre-icon|,